 Changes requested can be the result of external changes in a business or internal changes because the original aims of the project were not clearly understood.

-Change control is an important part of the project management process.
+Change control is an essential part of the project management process.
 With the pace of change today, it is almost certain that projects will face the demand for change during their life.

 What are the three key characteristics the most effective leaders demonstrate when required to sustain a change agenda over a multi-year journey.